MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/help-overview.md

 ![Task guide reading view](./media/task-guide-ops.png)

 To begin the guided, interactive experience, click **Start task guide** at the bottom of the Help pane.
-A black pointer opens and indicates the action that you must perform.
+A black pointer shows you where to go first.
 Follow the directions that appear in the UI, and enter data as directed.

 ![Task guide step instruction](./media/task-guide-step-1-ops.png)